 How to Share the Disappointment of a Canceled Trip

 Many families are facing this dilemma right now and we feel you.
 We've put together a post with ideas on how to share the disappointment with your kids.
 Plus we've created this toadally awesome, printable Travel Activity Book that your tadpoles can do at home!

 Helpful Information If You Have Tickets

 Walt Disney World Resort tickets don't lose their value.
 If you have an unused multi-day ticket that has been impacted by the current closures, please see updates below.
-You will be able to book your FastPass+ reservations on My Disney Experience up to 30 days (or 60 days for on-site guests) in advance of each day of your theme park visit.
-We recommend using the My Disney Experience website to do this.
+You will be able to book your Advance Dining Reservations on My Disney Experience 60-days in advance of your theme park visit.
+Certain experiences may be modified or unavailable, including FastPass+ service.
 After you have linked tickets, it may take some time (a few hours up to a few days) before they appear.